 We’ve recently received a flood of inquiries on sexual harassment training, from updating outdated and ineffective old training to realizing the need to establish such training.
-It comes as no surprise in the light of recent events from the entertainment industry to Congress, and the ascent of the #metoo movement.
+It comes as no surprise in the light of events from the entertainment industry to politics, and the ascent of the #metoo movement.
 Organizations are taking the very necessary steps to keep their employees safe (and protect themselves from liability).
-For many, sexual harassment training is a top priority as we move into 2018.
+For many, anti harassment training is a top priority.

 Employees have been sitting through sexual harassment compliance training for decades.
 But, does it even work?
 How effective is it in actually reducing or eliminating sexual harassment in the workplace?
 Unfortunately, the few studies on this topic have shown that common training is not as effective as we would hope.

 And so, we’re left with the question of, “why?”
 Is it the training program itself that’s ineffective?
 Can we create better training?
 Or are the people who are inclined to harass going to do so regardless of what their company has to say?